apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

     WHERE EXISTS ( SELECT VALUE m
                    FROM GleambookMessages m
                    WHERE m.authorId = u.id
                  );

 ## <a id="Union_all">UNION ALL</a>
 UNION ALL can be used to combine two input streams into one.
-Similar to SQL, there is no ordering guarantee on the output stream.
-However, different from SQL, SQL++ does not inspect what the data looks like on each input stream and allows heterogenity on the output stream and does not enforce schema change on any input streams.
-The following query is an example:
+As in SQL, there is no ordering guarantee on the contents of the output stream.
+However, unlike SQL, SQL++ does not constrain what the data looks like on the input streams; in particular, it allows heterogenity on the input and output streams.
+The following odd but legal query is an example:

 ##### Example

     SELECT u.name AS uname
     FROM GleambookUsers u
     WHERE u.id = 2
       UNION ALL
     SELECT VALUE m.message
     FROM GleambookMessages m
     WHERE authorId=2;